github/docs/content/README.md

 ### Preventing transformations

 Sometimes you want to link to a Dotcom-only article in Enterprise content and you don't want the link to be Enterprise-ified.
-To prevent the transformation, including the preferred version in the path.
+To prevent the transformation, you should include the preferred version in the path.

 ```markdown
 "[GitHub's Terms of Service](/free-pro-team@latest/github/site-policy/github-terms-of-service)"